Tim Drake: DC Rebirth (2016–2021)

-In Mr. Oz's prison, Tim is forced to relive his memories of the past by Mr. Oz.
-Realizing that Mr. Oz is using Kryptonian technology, Tim easily hacks into it and frees himself as Mr. Oz reveals his identity as Jor-El and disappears.
+In Mr. Oz's prison, Tim is forced to relive his memories of the past.
+Realizing that Oz is using Kryptonian technology, Tim easily hacks into it and frees himself as Oz reveals himself to be Jor-El and disappears.
 As he tries to find a way out, Tim finds Batman but discovers this version of Batman is Tim Drake from the Titans Tomorrow future.
 Unable to accept a future where he decides to become Batman, Tim is forced to aid his older self in evading and containing a freed Doomsday.
 Tim learns from his future self that Dick, Jason, and Damian all tried to be Batman, but either retired or was forced to be put down by Tim (in the case of Damian).
-After Doomsday is lured back to his cell, both Tims teleport out of Mr. Oz's prison and arrive in Gotham in the Titans Tomorrow future.
-Before being sent back, Tim is asked by his future self to apologize to Conner, but the younger Tim has no idea who Conner is, although he later admits that the name is tugging at his heart, though he does not know why.
+After Doomsday is lured back to his cell, both Tims teleport out of Jor-El's prison and arrive in Gotham in the Titans Tomorrow future.
+Before being sent back, Tim is asked by his future self to apologize to Conner Kent, but the younger Tim has no idea who Conner is, although he later admits that the name is tugging at his heart, though he does not know why.
 Tim is incapacitated by his future self, as the latter decides to go back in time to kill Batwoman, the apparent cause of Tim becoming Batman.
 Tim returns to Gotham and is reunited with the Bat-family, but warns them about Future Tim.

 After a battle with Ulysses Armstrong and Brother Eye, Tim leaves Gotham to investigate the alternate timelines, and Tim's restored memories of his past friends from Young Justice.
 This leads him to Metropolis, where he is reunited with Wonder Girl and Impulse, and meets Teen Lantern and Ginny Hex.
-The five young heroes later travel to Gemworld, where they are also reunited with Superboy and meet Princess Amethyst.
+The five young heroes later travel to Gemworld, where they are reunited with Superboy and meet Princess Amethyst.
 Soon lost in the Multiverse, Young Justice struggles to return home, with Tim taking on the new identity of Drake during an attack by his Earth-3 counterpart.
 However, this identity was retired shortly after returning to his universe, and Tim returned to being Robin.